How to Mask the Taste of CBD Oil

 #2: Use CBD capsules instead of oil

 CBD capsules (not to be confused with CBD isolate) are a sure-fire way to mask the taste of full-spectrum hemp extract.
 Capsules are convenient and tasteless, and they allow you to swallow your CBD just like a regular pill.
+They also allow you to avoid any of the oil’s unpleasant flavors.

 #3: Brush Your Teeth Just Before